 Fix 2: See if the drive is failing

-This error could most probably be due to failing SSD or hard drive, as the error states that the boot disk has failed.
+This error could most probably be due to a failing SSD or hard drive, as the error states that the boot disk has failed.
 To check this, connect the drive to another already booted computer, and see if you can access the contents.

 Fix 3: Clean install Windows

-If the above methods listed are not working, then it means that the computer’s boot disk has not failed, but the operating system or the boot information that the boot disk had contained could be erased.
+If the above methods listed are not working, then it means that the computer’s boot disk has not failed, but the operating system or the boot information that the boot disk contained could be erased.

 If you have lost data after clean installing, then you can make use of this Windows Recovery tool to recover your files.
-It helps to retrieve data from undetectable hard drive, inaccessible drive, formatted drive, and so on.
-Not just that, even files from corrupted, damaged, or reformatted partitions can be recovered with ease.
-It also supports RAID data recovery, file recovery after repartitioning, RAW drive recovery, and so on.
+It helps to retrieve data from undetectable hard drives, inaccessible drives, formatted drives, and so on.

 Senior Editor, Content Analyst and a fan of exceptional customer service.
 John develops and publishes instructional and informational content regarding partition management, Windows hot-fixes, data management and computer troubleshooting.